 EGB Trading Cartel (Antitrust)

-According to a press release issued on May 20th, 2021, the European Commission has found the following banks: Bank of America, Nomura, Natixis, RBS, UBS, UniCredit and WestLB guilty of breaching EU antitrust laws through a cartel of group traders of European Government Bonds (EGB) dealing in the primary and secondary market.
+The case will be formed on the merits of the recent May 20th, 2021, European Commission ruling which has found Bank of America, Nomura, Natixis, RBS, UBS, UniCredit and WestLB guilty of breaching EU antitrust laws through a cartel of traders dealing in the primary and secondary market.

-The behavior documented by the banks has violated EU laws that prohibit the anti-competitive practice of collusion on prices.
-This is further supported through Article 101 of the Treaty on the Functioning of the European Union and Article 53 of the EEA Agreement.
+The behavior has been reported to violate the EU laws that prohibit the anti-competitive practice of the collusion on prices as supported through Article 101 of the Treaty on the Functioning of the European Union and Article 53 of the EEA Agreement.

 The European Commission has further reported that their decision demonstrates binding proof that the illegal behavior took place and that damages may be awarded to investors who suffered losses.

 If you invested in the EGB and incurred losses, please contact us.